bvit84/gitSummaryRepo/README.md

 ## Usage

-This is a informational package.
+This is an informational package.

 ## Maintainer